department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2024-05-medications-usability-testing-round3-AT/conversation-guide-sr-vc.md

   - What would you do to get more information about that?

-2. The next medication on the list after Tramadol is Amlodipine Besylate, is expire expired.
-This one is discontinued.
+2. There is a medication on the list [if they are on "sort by status" it will be right below it] called Amlodipine Besylate that is expired.
+Tramadol is discontinued.
 What do you think the difference is between “expired” and “discontinued?”

 3. Before we move on, I would like to ask you about how you found Tramadol.